marchodl/premier-league-etl/readme.md

 ## Premier League ETL Pipeline

-In this project I will date provided from [rapid-API](https://rapidapi.com/hub) for the premier league (highest level of the English football league system)
+In this project I will extract data provided from [rapid-API](https://rapidapi.com/hub) for the premier league (highest level of the English football competition).
-The output will be reports that provide insights on Premier League data.
+The goal is to generate insightful reports based on the Premier League data to better understand the dynamics of the league.

 ### Motivation
 This project was inspired by an interest in data engineering and the latest concept used in the field, such as idempotence.
 It also an opportunity to develop skills and gain experience with a range of tools, such as Snowflake for creating infrastructure and deploying Airflow on an EC2 instances.
 The project is more complex than required, utilizing dbt, Snowflake, Airflow, Docker, AWS, and CI.